5 March 2018 | 16 Comments

 I was shocked to learn on Thursday that Funagain Games was shutting down their fulfillment service (and online store).
+[Update: Funagain later reversed this decision, and they’re still operational.]
 They were my top recommendation to Kickstarter creators for US fulfillment, right up there with Fulfillrite and Quartermaster.

 Coincidentally, I was planning on publishing a guest post today by Charlie at Fulfillrite.
 I mentioned to Charlie a while ago that I was looking to talk about fulfillment on my blog, as it’s such an important topic for creators, and it’s been a while since I added any shipping-related content to this page.
 It’s just that I personally haven’t fulfilled a project in quite some time.